KarelZe/KarelZe/README.md

 I'm passionate about machine learning and quantitative finance.
 I like to write readable and performant code.🚀

-At the moment, I'm primarily focused on developing fraud-detection solutions at [Atruvia](https://atruvia.de/).
+At the moment, I'm developing fraud-detection solutions at [Atruvia](https://atruvia.de/).
 I'm also pursuing a master's degree at KIT.
-You can find most of my projects listed on [edu.markusbilz.com](https://edu.markusbilz.com/).
+You can find most of my uni projects listed on [edu.markusbilz.com](https://edu.markusbilz.com/).

 You can connect with me on:
 * [🏪LinkedIn](https://www.linkedin.com/in/markus-bilz/)